iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.nhs.covid19.production___4.5 (152)/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="uk.nhs.covid19.production 2 reviews"/>
 </p>

+> Loading notification never goes away<br> :date: __2021-02-25 15:35:52__

+> Not recognising test code...so track and trace usless....after reading below response by developer, we have this app on 4 phones in the house all 4 of us are positive and have a valid NHS test code...NONE of these are recognised by the app....do alerting others is useless Read answer and still does validate the positive test code, therefore it won't alert and close contacts...useless and uninstalled<br> :date: __2021-02-24 20:53:15__

+> Keep getting a Loading... notification stuck on notification bar, have to keep force stopping and restarting to get going again.<br> :date: __2021-02-24 13:59:44__

 > Had to uninstall for few reasons, it told me at 3am I was in contact with someone, but I wasn't near anyone as was sitting at home alone.
 Other reason for uninstall was because it was interfering with my other apps and games and causing lag<br> :date: __2021-02-23 12:36:50__